By Shiro Armstrong.

 This article was originally published by East Asia Forum.

-Shiro Armstrong is Director of the Australia–Japan Research Centre and the Asian Bureau of Economic Research in the Crawford School of Public Policy, The Australian National University.
-A longer version of this article was originally published here on RIETI.
+Shiro Armstrong is Director of the Australia–Japan Research Centre and Asian Bureau of Economic Research at the Crawford School of Public Policy, The Australian National University, and Editor of the East Asia Forum.

 Image credit: Michael Vadon on Flickr.